lmlaaron/AutoCAT/README.md

 * "AutoCAT: Reinforcement Learning for Automated Exploration of cache-Timing Attacks" (HPCA'23).

-You can find the paper at the [HPCA website](https://hpca-conf.org/2023/).
+The paper will be available at the [HPCA website](https://hpca-conf.org/2023/).

 ## Artifact contents